-Jesus also tells us in Matthew 6:7-8 that we need not pray empty phrases or fancy words to have him hear and answer us.
-In fact, God wants us to talk with him as we would our best friend because he is our best friend!
-As Hillsong Young and Free remind us, “All of my best friends are sick of pretending, we want the truth,” and so does Christ!
+Jesus also tells us in Matthew 6:7-8 that we need not pray empty phrases or fancy words to have Him hear and answer us.
+In fact, God wants us to talk with Him as we would our best friend because He is our best friend!

 In the same manner, praying with a purpose means praying bold and specific prayers and believing God will provide even when circumstances seem impossible.